surebot/Eventline/docs/5-components.md

 on(DoSomething)
 ```

-We also recommend components as a great way of packaing functionality when creating libraries for Microbot (name TBC).
+We also recommend components as a great way of packaing functionality when creating libraries for Eventline.